mighty-gerbils/gerbil/doc/reference/text.md

   port := input port
 ```

-Read one line from PORT in CSV format, using the current syntax parameters.
+Read one line from *port* in CSV format, using the current syntax parameters.
 Return a list of strings, one for each field in the line.
 Entries are read as
 strings; it is up to you to interpret the strings as whatever you want.
 Signals
 an error on malformed CSV entries.